 Find Your Dream Home

 If you enjoy biking, camping, fishing, swimming, boating, paddle boarding, hiking, sightseeing, ATV’ing, bird watching or viewing some of mother natures other wildlife this is the place for you.
 You can enjoy being indoors with a view, watching the sunrise or sunset on a lake of your choice.
 How about sipping on a glass of wine on your very own dock with a cozy blanket while watching the sunset?
-Maybe sitting by a cozy fireplace enjoying not only the warmth but also the calming ambiance it creates while reading a good book.
+Maybe sitting by a crackling fireplace enjoying not only the warmth but also the calming ambiance it creates while reading a good book.
 Whatever your choice for moving, investing, or cottaging, we have it here.

 You can enjoy several shops in the area with a day or afternoon adventure.
-Many can be found in Apsley/Lakefield/Bancroft area.
+Many can be found in Apsley / Lakefield / Bancroft areas.
 You will find unique pottery shops, craft shops, furniture & gift shops, restaurants, grocery stores, libraries, coffee shops, markets, Clothing, laundry anything and everything you would need.
-Another great place to visit is Bobcaygeon, which is located on the Trent Severn Water Way and home “to Bigley Shoe & Clothing” a landmark around here with so many shops and shoes!!
+Another great place to visit is Bobcaygeon, which is located on the Trent Severn Waterway and home “to Bigley Shoe & Clothing” a landmark around here with so many shops and shoes!!
 Enjoy a drink on a patio while soaking in the summer sun, all just a short walk from the canal.

 Silent Lake park is about 10 min north of Apsley, Ontario which offers winter camping in Yurts as well as summer camping and hiking trails.